 The platform requirements (OS/CPU/RAM/disk) are the same as the CNR requirements for both Windows and Solaris.
 See the Cisco Network Registrar (CNR) Installation Guide for platform requirements details.

 Package Contents

-The CNR LEG distribution is provided as part of the SCMS-SM LEG distribution file and is located in the CNR_LEG directory.
-The contents of the CNR LEG distribution package supplied by Cisco are described in the following table.
+The CNR LEG distribution part of the SCMS-SM LEG distribution file and is located in the CNR_LEG directory.
+The following table describes the contents of the CNR LEG distribution package supplied by Cisco.